darksoil-studio/hc-dev-training/index.md

   - title: Excercises
     details: Put what you’re learning into practice immediately with hands-on exercises.
   - title: Mini-hackathon
-    details: Get your hands dirty developing a simple Holochain with live and async support.
+    details: Get your hands dirty developing a simple Holochain app with live and async support.

 ---